Red Sift’s email protocol configuration guide

 In a pre-DMARC era, SPF records commonly used the "-all" mechanism to strictly enforce sender policies, without the additional layer of DKIM and DMARC to help authenticate legitimate emails.

-However, modern guidance now favors "~all" to balance security and deliverability, avoiding unnecessary rejection of valid emails that might fail SPF but pass DKIM and DMARC.
+However, current industry guidance in 2026 favors "~all" to balance security and deliverability, avoiding unnecessary rejection of valid emails that might fail SPF but pass DKIM and DMARC.

 The wider industry echoes that care needs to be taken with SPF modes; the DMARC specification (RFC 7489) states that: